HaCkeD by MuhmadEmad

 But I’ve also been lucky enough to have a couple of photographs published recently, one of which shows how good photography can get you better press coverage.

-Just before school started this week, we headed up to Chama in northern New Mexico, to ride the Cumbres and Toltec Scenic Railroad, which winds its way through some amazing scenery on its way to Antonito, Colorado.
+Just before school started this week, we headed up to Chama in northern New Mexico, to phentermine ride the , which winds its way through some amazing scenery on its way to Antonito, Colorado.

 It was a family trip, but I brought the camera and got some images that communicate something of the day.